-Recently I spent 3 hours with a close friend from high school.
-I feared reaching out to him because it had been over 5 years since we last connected.
-Thoughts like “he doesn’t want to see me”, “he’s too busy with his family”, and even “he doesn’t like me any more” stuck in my mind.
-The time together was encouraging, and none of my anxious thoughts were true.
-I need my buddies to stay mentally and emotionally healthy.
+Recently, I talked on the phone with a close friend from high school.
+I feared reaching out to him because we hadn’t talked in nearly 2 years.
+Thoughts like “he doesn’t want to talk”, “he’s too busy with his family”, and even “I’m a burden”, entered my mind.
+The conversation was encouraging.
+None of my worries were true.

 - Help you see your current situation accurately

 - Remind you of your potential when lacking confidence

 - Inspire perseverance when you want to give up

 - Help you lighten up and enjoy life

 - Instill hope in situations that seem hopeless

 - Relieve your anxiety and free you from depression

 Sometimes clients seek advice on how to meet good people.
 It’s no secret that when we leave school (e.g. high school, college, etc.), it becomes harder to meet new people.